Currently limited to 25 attendees. More dates may open in the future.

 Attorney at Law

-Cassandra L. Marshall is an attorney with 38 years of experience litigating family law issues.
+Cassandra L. Marshall is an attorney with over 40 years of experience litigating family law issues.
 She is now exclusively working with families who need parenting coordination and mediation.
 She has been an adjunct professor teaching family law, she teaches mediation to attorneys and therapists who would like to be family law mediators, and has been admitted to practice law in Oregon, Washington and Indiana.

 If you have any questions about the conference, please let us know.